Selective Factor Extraction in High Dimensions: Computation

-Statisticians today are frequently confronted with challenges in Big Data computing.
-We give a novel means of rank-constrained variable screening for applications in very high dimensions.
-First, we propose using a group $\ell_0$ constraint for screening:
+Statisticians are frequently confronted with challenges in large-scale computing, so variable screening has become a popular practice in high-dimensional data analysis.
+In multivariate problems, we are interested in rank-constrained variable screening, which can be achieved by the following form of selective reduced rank regression

-A finite-sample oracle inequality similar to Theorem \ref{thm:oracleerr} can be shown.
-The cardinality constraint enables one to directly control the number of predictors in factor extraction.
-The upper bound $\mathfrak q$ can be loose for the purpose of screening, as long as it is not too small.
+Similar to the rank constraint, which limits the number of factors, the cardinality constraint, rather than a penalty, enables one to directly control the number of predictors selected for factor construction.
+The upper bound $d$ can be loose for the purpose of screening, provided it is not too small.